|

 VOLS RALLY IN 2011 OPENER

-expect to maybe play a little uneven here at the
+“We expect to maybe play

-they played on the
+excited about how mature they played on the court, how organized they

-played the big points
+were and how they played the big points today,” Tennessee head coach

-“We were able to turn
+Rob Patrick said.
+“We were able to turn around some patches of play

-inconsistent and pulled out the
+that were inconsistent and pulled out the victory.”

 MOCK